SirTwinkleberry/MP2Proc/README.md

 - Multithreading

 ## Still needs
-- Boolean to control whether to cap the $B_1$ map to its provided interpolation range as to output more publication-friendly figures (#7)
 - Fix `boost`'s timer library static linking (#1)
 - Proper `CMakeLists.txt` / `Makefile` with support for tests / release / debug / example (#2)
 - Test suite (support for windows / linux) (#3)